ResCare Community Living - Kansas

 Can I still work my regular job and be a Shared Living Provider?

-Some individuals either maintain their own independent jobs or attend a day program.
-This may allow you to work regular shifts while they are managing their own responsibilities.
-There is an expectation that if the individual needs support while you are at work, or another obligation, you will make yourself available to provide that person with support.
+Some individuals paired with a Shared Living Provider either maintain their jobs or attend a day program.
+This may allow you to work regular shifts while the individual is managing their responsibilities.
+There is an expectation that if the individual needs support while you are at work, or another obligation, you will make yourself available.

 What new expenses can I expect when an individual is placed with me?